List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 643

 Kentucky Route 643 is a 16.723 mi rural secondary highway in eastern Lincoln County that runs from U.S. Route 27 and Kentucky Route 1247 south of Halls Gap to Kentucky Route 39 in downtown Crab Orchard via Ottenheim.

 Major intersections

 Kentucky Route 646

 Kentucky Route 646 is a 16.349 mi rural secondary highway in western Montgomery County and far southeastern Clark County that runs from Kentucky Route 213 in far southern Jeffersonville to Kentucky Route 713 southeast of Mount Sterling via Trimble and Bogy-Chennault.

 Major intersections

+Kentucky Route 647

+Kentucky Route 647 was a state Highway in Montgomery County.
+It ran from US 60 in Mt.
+Sterling northeast via Old Owingsville Road.
+The road was given to Montgomery County on September 26, 1997.

 Kentucky Route 648

 Kentucky Route 648 is a 3.630 mi supplemental state highway in far northeastern Bourbon County and northwestern Nicholas County that runs from Kentucky Route 1879 to U.S. Route 68 north of Millersburg.

 Kentucky Route 649

 Kentucky Route 649 is a 3.630 mi state highway in northern Elliott County that runs from Kentucky Route 504 east of Ault to Mobley Flats Road and Ibex Post Office Road northeast of Ibex via Beartown and Stark.